Minnesota Paid Leave for Employers: Compliance, Coverage & Workforce Solutions

 Minnesota Paid Leave FAQs for Employers

-The program will allow eligible workers to take time away from work for events such as bonding with a new child, caring for a family member with a serious health condition, addressing their own serious health condition, or managing certain military-related needs—all while receiving partial wage replacement.
+The program allows eligible workers to take time away from work for events such as bonding with a new child, caring for a family member with a serious health condition, addressing their own serious health condition, or managing certain military-related needs—all while receiving partial wage replacement.

 All employers with at least one eligible employee working in Minnesota are covered.
 Employees qualify if they work at least 50% of their time in Minnesota or reside in Minnesota and perform some work in the state.